-Visitors to campus including IPS Center clients will be provided with a temporary parking pass.
-Temporary parking passes can be obtained through the IPS Center, or the Operations Manager.
+Visitors to campus will be provided with a temporary parking pass.
+Temporary parking passes can be obtained through the operations manager.

 Academic Advising and Mentoring

 The University strives to build an academic community that supports personal and scholarly development.
 Academic, personal, and scholarly advising and mentorship by both faculty and staff occur at various levels within the educational process at the University.
 Academic advising is conducted by faculty members of the appropriate academic programs.
 Mentorship is an ongoing process and occurs through formal and informal interactions with faculty, staff, and peers, who strive to provide a nurturing and supportive educational experience.